MarioCorr/Geometric-NN-for-Drug-Drug-Interatction/README.md

 ## Notes
 The code is a distillation of the code of a jupyter notebook.
 The notebook used to call back and forth the saved files in a google drive folder, in order to keep track of the two step approach.
-For this reason some of the variables might be ranamed more than once.
+For this reason some of the variables might be renamed more than once.